-Atypon supports older NLM v2+ journal DTDs, and JATS 1.0, 1.1 and 1.2 versions of the Archiving and Interchange version of JATS DTD (the most flexible version of the JATS content model).
+Atypon supports older NLM v2+ journal DTDs, as well as JATS 1.0, 1.1, and 1.2 versions of the Archiving and Interchange version of JATS DTD (the most flexible version of the JATS content model).

 How does the Literatum platform check the XML?